The International Journal of Indigenous Health (IJIH)

 Community-based Articles - standard journal article format on a promising practice(s) that arise from a community-based project or program.
 For instance, an intervention, program or activity that has an impact on health status as demonstrated through research, evaluation or other systematic review (maximum 3,500 words excluding references and charts).

-Complete manuscripts that meet the submission guidelines, are in their final version, are ready for peer review, and are intended to be considered for inclusion in Volume 10(1) are due by December 15, 2013.
+Complete manuscripts that meet the submission guidelines, are in their final version, are ready for peer review, and are intended to be considered for inclusion in Volume 10(2) will be accepted on a rolling basis and in the next Call for Papers in 2014.

 For more information, please visit the Journal’s website or contact: